-The Hutchinson Lecture series was established in 1990 to honor the distinguished academic career of Harry D. Hutchinson, who taught in the Department of Economics at the University of Delaware from 1959 until his retirement in 1989.
+The Hutchinson Lecture in Macroeconomics was established in 1990 to honor the academic career of Harry D. Hutchinson, who taught in the Department of Economics at the University of Delaware from 1959 until his retirement in 1989.
 His career was distinguished by excellence in teaching and scholarship, especially in the area of macroeconomics.
 His very successful textbook, Money, Banking & The U.S. Economy, was the foundation for many students’ introduction to financial institutions.
 Harry Hutchinson passed away in July, 2005.

 2012: Warren Coats, International Monetary Fund